facebook pixel

 Standard home insurance does not typically cover an independent home-based business in Alberta, though it might cover your home office if you're simply working from home.
 If you're running your own business out of your home, you may need business property coverage for equipment, liability insurance for clients visiting your home, and business interruption coverage for income loss.
 Some insurers offer home-based business endorsements, but a separate commercial policy may be required for larger operations.

-A 1 Million Dollar General Liability Insurance Policy can cost $40 Per Month up to $150 Per Month for most small businesses.
+A $1 Million General Liability Insurance Policy can cost $40 Per Month up to $150 Per Month for most small businesses.
 Of course, the cost of general liability insurance varies depending on the size of the operation and coverage amounts selected.
-It's a good idea to chat with an insurance expert to better understand the possibilities.

 Western Financial Group is a proud member of the Insurance Brokers Association of Alberta